nadiarvi/nudge-it/README.md

   cd frontend
   npx expo start
   ```
+  > **Note:** To run the app on your phone, download the [Expo Go](https://expo.dev/client) app from the App Store or Google Play.
+Scan the QR code shown in your terminal after running the frontend to open the app on your device.

 ## Documentation
-- **Backend API:** See `backend/README.md` for endpoints, request/response examples, and setup instructions.
+- **Backend API:** See [`backend/README.md`](backend/README.md) for endpoints, request/response examples, and setup instructions.
 - **@TODO: FRONTEND**

 ## Tech Stack